eiffel-community/eiffel/eiffel-vocabulary/EiffelTestCaseStartedEvent.md

 ### data.liveLogs
 __Type:__ Object[]
 __Required:__ No
 __Description:__ An array of live log files available during execution.
-These shall not be presumed to be stored persistently; in other words, once the activity has finished there is no guarantee that these links are valid.
-Persistently stored logs shall be (re-)declared by [EiffelActivityFinishedEvent](./EiffelActivityFinishedEvent.md).
+These shall not be presumed to be stored persistently; in other words, once the test case execution has finished there is no guarantee that these links are valid.
+Persistently stored logs shall be (re-)declared by [EiffelTestCaseFinishedEvent](./EiffelTestCaseFinishedEvent.md).

 #### data.liveLogs.name
 __Type:__ String